mohsensami/react-to-print/README.md

 1. The `usePrint` hook creates a reference (`printRef`) that you attach to the content you want to print.
 2. When `triggerPrint` is called, it:
-   - Opens a new window
+   - Opens a new window (Note: This may be blocked by popup blockers)
    - Copies your content into it
    - Applies the specified styles
+   - Sets default styles including:
+     - Font family: Arial, sans-serif
+     - Body margin: 20px
+     - Page margin: 20mm when printing
    - Triggers the browser's print dialog
    - Closes the window after printing